Frequently asked questions (FAQs)

 Does the pre-test end up as a general above/on/below percentage or does it specify which question is wrong and highlight that specific learning goal?

 • The pre-test result is colour coded to show it is either below, on or above result.
 You can click in to get right/wrong indication for each question.
-The point of the test is not really to highlight a specific goal - it's more to show a general group result.
-It's meant to be a quick snapshot, not a deep diagnostic.
+The point of the test is not to highlight a specific goal but to indicate knowledge and skill level.
+It is a quick snapshot, to plan next teaching steps.

 Are there placement tests to work out which book our students would start from?